What is a proposed new parking control?

 What happens during a statutory consultation period?

-- At the start of a statutory consultation period formal notification in the Public Notices column of the Watford Observer
+- At the start of a statutory consultation period, formal notification is made in the Public Notices column of the Watford Observer

 - Depending on the exact nature of the proposals, letters or leaflets are often distributed to residents and businesses in the local area